 Learning basic Māori greetings (mihi) is a great place to start.
 Try using these anywhere you go in New Zealand - quite often, the response will be a wide smile.

-Kia ora - Hello
+Kia ora – (informal) Hello

-Morena - Good morning
+Mōrena - Good morning

-Kia ora kōrua - Hello to two people
+Tēnā kōrua (formal) - Hello to two people

 Ka kite anō - See you later